 Shibboleth [SHIB], the Internet2 architecture for sharing web resources with access control, defines attributes about its users to the sites.
-They have extended the XACML naming scheme to include an LDAP schema for eduPerson [EP] that builds on the inetOrgPerson [LDAP].
+They use the XACML naming scheme and explicitly include the LDAP schema for eduPerson [EP] that builds on the inetOrgPerson [LDAP].
 They specify the names of attributes to be the attributes defined in eduPerson schema, e.g., eduPersonPrincipalName, eduPersonAffliation, and eduPersonExtGroupMembership.